janjaali/spray-jwt/README.md

 # spray-jwt
-JWT library for use with spray-json and akka-http
+JWT library for use with spray-json and akka-http.